Onic2024/BlueTextTV/README.md

 ## How to Upload to ESP32-S3 Super Mini

 1. Use the Arduino IDE
-2. Install the ESP32 board definitions
+2. Install the ESP32 Super Mini board definitions
 3. Select **ESP32-S3 Super Mini** as the board
 4. Open `BlueTextTV.ino` and upload